Join a cadre of volunteers to help improve the data on this trail.

 Driving directions are not available for this trail.
 Can you provide this missing data?

-Bumpass Hell is the largest concentration of hydrothermal features in the park.
-Bumpass Hell was named after an early settler who severly burned a leg after falling into a boiling pool.
-The hydrothermal features can be reached today from a well-marked 1.5 mile trail that starts from a parking area opposite Lake Helen.
+Bumpass Hell was named after an early settler who severely burned a leg after falling into a boiling pool.
+The hydro thermal features can be reached today from a well-marked 1.5 mile trail that starts from a parking area opposite Lake Helen.
 A visit to Lassen is not complete without a stop at Bumpass Hell.

 Primary Surface: Soil